Scam Detective

 Geographic Distribution Tracks Population

 California generates the highest complaint volume, followed by Florida and Texas.
 Population explains most of the ranking, with the top 10 states including New York, Illinois, Ohio, Pennsylvania, North Carolina, New Jersey, and Michigan.
 These states show complaint activity roughly proportional to their combined population, but reporting behavior varies by demographics.
+The FTC publishes a state-by-state breakdown of registrations and complaints per 100,000 people that tracks the same pattern.

 States with older residents file more complaints per capita.
 Higher broadband adoption correlates with more online complaint filing.
 The numbers reflect both scam targeting patterns and victim response behavior across different geographic and demographic segments.